garymar2007/SpringBootGraphQL/README.md

 In traditional REST API, this either needs 11 requests or a single request that needs to include the author details in the post details.

+## GraphQL Schema
+The GraphQL server exposes a schema describing the API.
+This schema consists of type definitions.
+Each type has one or more fields, each taking zero or more arguments and returning a specific type.

+An example GraphQL Schema for a blog may contain the following definitions describing a Post, the Author of the post, and a root query to get the most recent posts on the blog:

+    ```schema
+    type Post {
+        id: ID!
+        title: String!
+        text: String!
+        category: String!
+        author: Author!
+    }

+    type Author {
+        id: ID!
+        name: String!
+        thumbnail: String
+        posts: [Post]!
+    }

+    # The Root Query for the application
+    type Query {
+        recentPosts(count: Int, offset: Int): [Post]!
+    }

+    # The Root Mutation for the application
+    type Mutation {
+        createPost(title: String!, text: String!, category: String, authorId: String!) : Post!
+    }
+    '''

+    NB: ! means non-nullable type.

 ### GraphQL sample queries

 Query